NeoResearch/neo-tests/README.md

 This is a work in progress, areas to be improved:

-- Identify parameters that could be optimized and impact on consensus behavior;
+- Identify parameters that could be optimized and their impact on consensus behavior:
+ - Check bottlenecks: on opcodes (.avm) readings execution; decoding transactions; communicating; changing view; broadcasting; among other.
+ - Verify robustness: check the possibility of executing a graph optimization problem (using mathematical programming models of metaheuristics inspired procedures), described on the ongoing project [ODBFT](https://github.com/NeoResearch/ODBFT), which would balance find a consensus that balance efficiency and risk.
-- Create an automatic procedure for easily set these variables and report characteristics of the network;
+- Create an automatic procedure for easily set these variables and report characteristics of the network:
+ - Automatic CPU time reporting on the aforementioned points;
+ - Automatic reports on the interaction with different interfaces of Neo ecosystem.
+- As mentioned in the original project:
-- Investigate using docker compose and improve the image build process so it's more suitable for CI.
+  - Investigate using docker compose and improve the image build process so it's more suitable for CI;
-- Improve speed of build process, I suspect we can use cache a little more for our containers.
+  - Improve speed of build process, suspect we can use cache a little more for our containers.

 ## How to build an image